inf581-x20/mini-poker/README.md

 # mini-poker

 ## Cards
-It is where we define our environment cards and the function hands that deal the cards to both players.
+"Cards" is a class that defines the environment's deck of cards and implements the "hands" function, which is responsible for dealing cards to both players during the game.
+This class plays a critical role in simulating our game.

 ## Random-Mean Attacker
-Random-Mean Attacker is a player, an opponent, who takes bets in {1,...,5} when his hand is less than the mean and in {6,...,10} otherwise.
+A "Random-Mean Attacker" is a type of opponent player in poker who determines their bets based on a certain condition.
+Specifically, if the value of their hand is less than the mean of all possible hand values, they will place bets randomly between 1 and 5.
+However, if the value of their hand is greater than or equal to the mean of all possible hand values, they will place bets randomly between 6 and 10.

 ## Deterministic Attacker
-Deterministic Attacker is a player who takes bets as a translation of the value of his hand.
+A "Deterministic Attacker" is a type of player in poker who determines their bets based on the value of their hand.
+In other words, their betting behavior is deterministic and can be predicted based on the strength of their hand.

 ## Human
 Human is a class where we define the human interaction with the computer, the agent.